Chart Color Schemes

 AreaSearch assessment of residential development activity positions Arncliffe - Bardwell Valley among the top 25% of areas assessed nationwide

-Arncliffe-Bardwell Valley has seen approximately 201 new homes approved each year over the past five financial years, totalling 1,007 homes.
-As of FY-26, 66 approvals have been recorded.
-On average, 1.2 new residents per year have been associated with each dwelling constructed between FY-21 and FY-25, indicating a balanced supply and demand market that supports stable conditions.
+Arncliffe-Bardwell Valley has seen around 201 new homes approved each year over the past five financial years, totalling 1007 homes.
+So far in FY-26124 approvals have been recorded.
+On average, 1.2 new residents per year per dwelling constructed have been added between FY-21 and FY-25.

 Frequently Asked Questions - Development